My Neighbor's Experience With Proton Therapy

 Opting for proton therapy

 The radiation itself doesn't hurt, it's just a little uncomfortable.
-I chose proton treatment because it is a method that has fewer side effects.
+I chose proton treatment because I think it is a method that has fewer side effects.

 The treatment took about half an hour five days a week.
 Due to failures, postponements, etc., I sometimes could only get my treatment in the evening.
 I got to speak to other people who were here for the same reason as me -- prostate cancer.
 However, some of them had been operated on earlier, and their residues were being irradiated.